 This biopsy was at 5:30 PM that evening and by 8 AM, I had the answer.
 He called me at home and told me that I had cancer.
 He stayed my course and suggested an incredible surgeon and an equally amazing oncologist.
 Gary was very helpful in my decision process and I was fortunate to make all these things happen quickly.

-We knew from the pathology what kind of cancer it was but not whether it had metastasized.
+We knew from the pathology what kind of cancer it was but not if it had metastasized.
 If it had spread, there was no guarantee that it was curable, it would depend on the number of tumors and the size.
 As this was a couple of days before Christmas, I would be waiting for the results until after the holiday or at least until after Christmas day.
 As luck would have it, I would have my hands full of Sauce and Meatballs, Pasta, Bread, and Cheese for at least the next 48 hours.
-I prepare this feast and serve it at my dear friends Christmas party every year.
+I prepare this feast and serve it at my dear friend’s Christmas party every year.
 They are very kind to invite me and so and I’d never let them down.
 I would deal with the life and death quiz another day; a perfect Meatball would take precedence, as well it should.

 I wasn’t afraid to die, I was in a way, looking forward to what was next.

-The disappointment in my being sent back all those years ago left a welcome mat of sorts in the portal to that other-world that I was sent back from.
+The disappointment in my being sent back all those years ago left a welcome mat of sorts in the portal to that other world that I was sent back from.
 And again, to clarify, though words pale the experience, it was like floating in God’s hot tub.
 I was three feet underwater, 20 yards out and totally paralyzed.
-Suffice to say, the energy that I felt and the journey that lie ahead was far more enticing than anything I had ever encountered here on earth.
+Suffice to say, the energy that I felt and the journey that lies ahead was far more enticing than anything I had ever encountered here on earth.

 I was lifted from the bottom that day and gently placed on the shore, long story short, I’m still here.
 I often thank God for my broken neck.